Murtajapur: Transport

-Murtajapur railway station is the junction station of the 762mm narrow gauge railway known locally as the Shakuntala Express.
-This line is composed of two legs intersecting with the Howrah-Nagpur-Mumbai line at Murtajapur — the 76 km northern leg to Achalpur railway station and the 113 km southeastern leg to Yavatmal railway station.
+Murtizapur railway station is the junction station of the 762mm narrow gauge railway known locally as the Shakuntala Express.
+This line is composed of two legs intersecting with the Howrah-Nagpur-Mumbai line at Murtizapur — the 76 km northern leg to Achalpur railway station and the 113 km southeastern leg to Yavatmal railway station.
 As of 2004 this line was still owned by a London-based company which had leased the line to India's Central Railway since 1903.